hippytaffer/tutorial-jsonc/tutorial/parsing2.md

 ## Some needed Array functions

-With ambiquity issue addressed, we precede to read every value of every field in our contact.json file and print the results.
-To accomplish this we need first to determine the length of a json\_array in order to deal with the **Children** attribute.
+With the ambiquity issue addressed, we procede to read every value of every field in our contact.json file and print the results.
+To accomplish this we first need to determine the length of a json\_array in order to deal with the **Children** attribute.
 Json-c provides a function much like _*json_object_get_string_len*_ only for json_arrays:

 - int json_object_array_length(json_object \*obj)

-The usage of this function is should be intuitively clear.
+The usage of this function should be intuitively clear.
 It does what it says it does.

-Once we know the length of a json\_array, we have to be able to loop thru every _*json_object*_ the array contains.
+Once we know the length of a json\_array, we have to be able to loop through every _*json_object*_ the array contains.
 That is we need some function to _index_ the json_array.
 Hence:

 - json_object\* json_object_array_get_idx(json_object \*obj, int idx)

-This function retrives and returns the element at specificed index of the json_array or in the case of failure returns NULL.
+This function retrieves and returns the element at specificed index of the json_array or in the case of failure returns NULL.

 With these two functions now _under our belt_ the rest is just *grunt work*: